jeffkarr/ecom-coffee-v2/README.md

 10. Using a code editor, navigate to the /frontend/src/ folder and create a .env file within the /src folder. <br />

-11. Past the following environment variables into the newly created .env file:
+11. Paste the following environment variables into the newly created .env file:
     ```sh
       VITE_REACT_APP_API_DEV_URL="<your backend hostname and server port>"  (example: "http://localhost:5000") <br />
       VITE_REACT_APP_API_PROD_URL="<your production domain name or public IP address>"  (example: "example.com" or "http://123.456.789.10" )